Hemyock History Group

 A while ago I offered 4 x 1 hour French lessons at an Auction of Promises in support of Hemyock Preschool.
 The person who bought them was unable to take them up and expressed her desire that someone else should benefit at no personal cost.
 GCSE is coming.
 If interested, please contact Val White 681020.

 There will be a number of people who will remember that we are friends with a family in Romania and may recall that the family's eldest son, Vladimir, holidayed with us for a month a number of years ago.
 Vladimir is reading architecture at a university in Bucharest.
 He recently entered and won first prize in a national competition.
 His prize is a trip to Milan.
-Mild with rain at times through the coming week.
+Sunshine and a few showers today.

 Updated: